opencv/opencv/modules/contrib/doc/facerec/facerec_tutorial.rst

 .. image:: img/eigenfaces_opencv.png
     :align: center

-We've already seen in Equation \ref{eqn:pca_reconstruction}, that we can reconstruct a face from its lower dimensional approximation.
+We've already seen, that we can reconstruct a face from its lower dimensional approximation.
 So let's see how many Eigenfaces are needed for a good reconstruction.
 I'll do a subplot with :math:`10,30,\ldots,310` Eigenfaces:

 .. code-block:: cpp